Legal services for immigrants in Germany. Digital, personal, and clear.

 OPPORTUNITY CARD

-you arrive in Germany fast to search for a job, apply to a university, or prepare to start your business here.
+The Opportunity Card is a unique visa that lets you enter Germany quickly — to search for a job, apply to a university, or prepare to start your business here.

 With the Opportunity Card, you can: